Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

 # CS 210 Drill Writeups

-credits: Russ Lewis wrote most of the original drills,
+credits: Russ Lewis wrote most of the original drills for 127A&B in CloudCoder,
-         Michelle Strout converted them into a github and gradescope organization, Michelle Strout and Allison Obourn developed drills to support the PAs
+         Michelle Strout converted some into a github and gradescope organization, Michelle Strout and Allison Obourn developed drills to support the PAs in 210

 This file is online at github
 https://github.com/UACS210Fall2018/PA-Drill-Section-Writeups/new/master/Drills.